-Buffer Area: An area within a required yard that may be designed or required to contain trees, shrubs, walls, rocks, berms, and other landscaping materials whose primary function is to provide visual, noise, and odor insulation from adjacent property and roadways.

-Buildable Area: A minimum amount of contiguous area required on each lot to be capable of locating the principal building, accessory uses and on-site water and sewer facilities without major physical alterations of the land.
+An area within a required yard that may be designed or required to contain trees, shrubs, walls, rocks, berms, and other landscaping materials whose primary function is to provide visual, noise, and odor insulation from adjacent property and roadways.
+Buildable Area A minimum amount of contiguous area required on each lot to be capable of locating the principal building, accessory uses and onsite water and sewer facilities without major physical alterations of the land.
 See § 402 of these Regulations for further description of the term.

-Building: An enclosed, roofed structure designed or intended to provide shelter for persons, animals, or property.
-For the purposes of this definition, the term "roof" shall include a covering made of any material, including but not limited to wood, stone, metal, and fabric, whether or not permanent in nature.
+Building An enclosed, roofed structure designed or intended to provide shelter for persons, animals, or property.
+For the purposes of this definition, the term "roof" shall include a

-Building Lot: (see Lot, Building)
+Building Lot (see Lot, Building)

+Building Line

-Building Line: The line or lines created by the required front, rear, and side yard dimensions for unoccupied space of a lot, to establish an area within which structures allowed by these Regulations may be located.
+The line or lines created by the required front, rear, and side yard dimensions for unoccupied space of a lot, to establish an area within which structures allowed by these Regulations may be located.

+Bulk

-Bulk: The size and shape of buildings and non-building uses and the physical relationships of their exterior walls or their location to lot lines and other buildings or other walls of the same building and to all open spaces required in connection with a building.
+The size and shape of buildings and non-building uses and the physical relationships of their exterior walls or their location to lot lines and other buildings or other

+walls of the same building and to all open spaces required in connection with a building.
 Bulk regulations include provisions dealing with floor area ratio, building height, lot area per dwelling unit, lot frontage, lot width, required yards, courts, usable open space, spacing between buildings on a single lot, and length of buildings in a row.
 Buffer requirements are not deemed to be bulk regulations.